gtadigital/experimentaldesign-data-public/README.md

 The transformation of the source data is using 3M modelling software for content mapping and [X3ML](https://www.ics.forth.gr/isl/x3ml-toolkit) for data transformation.
 For validating and visualisation purpose, the data are being ingested into the open source Semantic Linked Data Platform [ResearchSpace](https://github.com/researchspace/researchspace).

 The present data set includes all data available at the project end.
 An updated version of the same data will be available at [GitHub](https://github.com/gtadigital/experimentaldesign-data-public).
-The later will include additional data and data visualisation related to the planned book publication as soon as available (due 2023).
+The later will include additional data and data visualisation related to the planned book publication (due 2023).

 ## Versions
 An archived version of this data set can be found at DOI_TBD